adamfortuna/evaleverything.com/source/_posts/2013-09-06-designing-eval-everything.markdown

 ## Octopress

-First step was going with [Octopress][] and by extention [Jekyll][].
-My last blog was on Jekyll, and I was always a little jelous of how easily it looked to get started with Octopress.
+First step was going with [Octopress][] and by extension [Jekyll][].
+My last blog was on Jekyll, and I was always a little jealous of how easily it looked to get started with Octopress.
 The default theme also has Sass and Compass integration right away, which helps in getting started.

 Rather than starting from the default theme and making tweaks, I everything away and started writing the HTML and Sass from scratch, which is something Octopress makes incredibly easy.